a2800276/gaml/README.md

         %h1 Hello World

 translates to the corresponding HTML.
 You may indent using tabs or spaces, but be consistant.
-The first indented line determines a.) whether you are using tabs, resp. how many spaces consitute one level of indention.
+The first indented line determines whether you are using tabs or spaces, and in the latter case how many spaces consitute one level of indention.

 Attributes are handled like this: